Auditions

 Click here to be the first to receive the latest audition alerts!

-ms Prinsendam the "Elegant Explorer" holds 793 passengers, 443 crewmembers, and sails the high seas around the globe.
-She was christened in 1988, and because of her small size the ms Prinsendam can go to many ports other ships can not.
-Our cast on the Prinsendam is made of 6 singers and 2 dancers for 2005, with some of the singers receiving single accommodation cabins.
+The ms Prinsendam, our "Elegant Explorer", holds 793 passengers, 443 crewmembers, and sails the high seas around the globe.
+She was christened in 1988.
+Because of her smaller size the ms Prinsendam can go to many ports other ships cannot.
+Our cast on the Prinsendam varies due to Grand Voyages and World Cruise itineraries, but normally is made of 6 singers and 2 dancers, with some of the singers receiving single accommodation cabins.

 The magnificent Vista class ships are the newest and largest of the fleet holding 1,848 passengers and 800 crew members per ship.
 The ships are named for the points on the compass.
 For instance, the ms Zuiderdam, the first to be brought to the fleet in 2002 is named for the southern most compass point.
-The ms Oosterdam, the second Vista ship to be christened in 2003 is named for the eastern most compass point, and the ms Westerdam who found her sea legs the summer of 2004 is named for the western most compass point.
-The ms Noordam was christened in 2006 and named for the northern most compass point.
-Each 14 member cast is made up of 2 lead singer/movers, 2 singer/dancers, 4 male dancers and 6 female dancers.
+The ms Oosterdam, the second Vista ship to be christened in 2003 is named for the eastern most compass point.
+Both have 14 member casts made up of 2 lead singer/movers, 2 singer/dancers, 4 male dancers and 6 female dancers.
 The dancers share cabins and participate in entertainment related duties.
-The four singers all get single cabins.
-The singers participate in singing the farewell song at the disembarkation talk as well as some light PR work around the ship; however, they also are required to perform in an alternate lounge "cabaret" style show during the cruise.
+The four singers get single cabins.
+The singers participate in singing the farewell song at the disembarkation talk as well as some light PR work around the ship and are featured in an additional singer only style show during the cruise.
+The ms Westerdam, who found her sea legs the summer of 2004 is named for the western most compass point, and the ms Noordam, christened in 2006 and named for the northern most compass point will both complete theatre conversions to the Showroom At Sea format by the end of 2012.
+Their new 12 member casts will consist of 1 male legit singer, 2 lead singer/movers, 3 lead singer/dancers, 2 male dancers and 4 female dancers.
+Dancers share cabins and participate in entertainment related duties while the singers get single cabins, participate in singing the farewell song at the disembarkation talk and PR work around the ship.

-Rehearsals are held at our air-conditioned studios near the Los Angeles International Airport with nearby cast housing for out-of-towners.
+Rehearsals are held at our studios near the Los Angeles International Airport with nearby cast housing for out-of-towners.
 Cast members are employed by Holland America aboard ship.
-Weekly salaries aboard ship start at $550 for dancers with additional compensation paid to lead singers and singer/ dancers.
-Cast members aboard ship receive all meals and accommodations in double staff cabins (lead singers get single cabins on the Prinsendam, Rotterdam, Amsterdam, Zaandam and Volendam and all singers get single cabins on the Vista Class ships) plus medical/dental benefits and discount cruises for friends and family.
-There are no “cruise staff duties”; however, cast members, teach dance classes, give backstage tours and interact with passengers at social functions, in addition to rehearsing and performing and staffing the library on some ships.
-Also, all cast members have mandatory maritime safety responsibilities including lifeboat drills and in port manning.
+Weekly salaries aboard ship start at $550 for dancers with additional compensation paid to lead singers and singer/dancers.
+Cast members aboard ship receive all meals and accommodations in double staff cabins (lead singers get single cabins on Showroom At Sea, Vista and Signature Class ships) plus medical/dental benefits and discount cruises for friends and family.
+There are no "cruise staff duties"; however, cast members teach dance classes, give backstage tours and interact with passengers at social functions in addition to rehearsing and performing.
+Also, cast members have mandatory maritime safety responsibilities including lifeboat drills and may have in port manning.

 On our website, www.STILETTOEntertainment.com you can